Psykotikism/Mutant_Tanks/INFORMATION.md

 > Everything you need to know about each ability/setting is below.
 Do not expect any help from the developer if you do not take the time to read everything below first.
 This file uses the first (original) config format for examples.

 - Maximum types: 1000 (Increase the value in the `mutant_tanks.inc` file and recompile at your own risk.)
-- Ability count: 73 (Suggest more if you want; we always needs more.)
+- Ability count: 74 (Suggest more if you want; limit is 100.)

 ## Sections
 - Plugin Settings